simonspa/corryvreckan/src/modules/EventDefinitionM26/README.md

 # EventDefinitionM26
 **Maintainer**: Lennart Huth (lennart.huth@desy.de), Jens Kroeger (jens.kroeger@cern.ch) **Module Type**: *GLOBAL*
-**Status**: Functional
+**Status**: Advanced

 ### Description
 This global module allows to fully utilize the PIVOT pixel behaviour of the EUDET type telescopes based on the NI MIMOSA26 readout.
-The event begin and end are defined based on the  pivot pixel provided in the MIMOSA data stream.
-Currently, the module assumes that the full two data frames are read out, which is not the case in the standard converter.
+The MIMOSA DAQ stores two full rolling shutter frames.
+The first frame corresponds to the frame where the trigger has been received.
+To store also particle hits at a position in front of the shutter, also the next frame is stored.
-However, the converter only returns all pixels after the pivot pixel of the first frame and those before the pivot pixel of the second frame.
+Note that the default NI-converter only returns pixels after the pivot in the first frame and in front of the pivot in the second frame.

-Event definition example:
+The event begin and
+end are defined based on the  pivot pixel provided in the MIMOSA data stream.

-For a triggerID that has a TLU event from 425.000us to 425.025us (default 25 ns events) and the pivot pixel-row is p the event will be defined as:
+For a triggerID that has a TLU event from 425.000us to 425.025us (default 25 ns events), the trigger timestamp is defined as the middle of the event: t_trig = (425us+425.025us)/2 and the pivot pixel-row is p the event will be defined as:

 ```
-\math
-begin = 425.0125 us - (p * (115.2 / 576)) us
+begin = t_trig - (p * (115.2 / 576)) us
 end = begin + 230us

 ```